 Credit card issuers may apply one of the six different methods to calculate finance charges.

-- Daily Balance: The credit card issuer calculate the finance charge on each day's balance with the daily interest rate.
+Daily Balance: The credit card issuer calculates the finance charge on each day's balance with the daily interest rate.

 Note that you can apply the present finance charge calculator for most of the above methods (except Daily Balance methods) – you only need to be careful when determining the balance you owe at the beginning of the computation.